“We make sure TWN has a place at the decision-making table for any project that affects our Nation.”

 Archaeology & Cultural Heritage

-Tsleil-Waututh are leaders in combining traditional Indigenous science with western science on exploratory archaeology projects.
+Tsleil-Waututh Nation is a leader in combining traditional Indigenous science with western science on exploratory archaeology projects.
 This includes combining generations of traditional knowledge and observations with western data collection and laboratory techniques to answer questions about Tsleil-Waututh history.
 Tsleil-Waututh has completed several archaeology research projects within our territory.

 Consultation & Accommodation

-These referrals include development assessments, provincial or federal environmental assessments, cultural heritage projects, planning processes, and relationship agreements, such as the Woodfibre LNG environmental assessment and George Massey Tunnel replacement project.
-Other referral files can be applications as small as a park bench or a footrace.
+These referrals include development assessments, provincial or federal environmental assessments, cultural heritage projects, planning processes, and relationship agreements, such as the Woodfibre LNG environmental assessment and the George Massey Tunnel replacement project.
+Other referral files are applications as small as a park bench or a footrace.

 Our research enables us to make recommendations on how to reduce negative environmental, heritage and social impacts on projects.
 And we work with TWN’s Economic Development Department to ensure the costs and benefits of potential projects are in the best interests of our nation.
 Ultimately, our job is to help protect and assert Tsleil-Waututh interests, rights, and title.